Dec 29, 2012

 Sebastian Heß: Centerpiece of the Maria-Theresia Brooch (2,4 x 1,7 cm)

 The fishing rod of the fisherman on this centerpiece of the brooch is about 0,02 mm thick.
-How Sebastian Heß managed to carve the branches of the trees without ever tilting the file or breaking a branch, is absolutely inexplicable.
+How Sebastian Heß managed to carve the branches of the trees without ever tilting the file or breaking a branch, is a total mystery.
 The problem is not only the cutting and filing of the piece of ivory, it is also the extremely difficult task of mechanically stabilizing it in such a way that prevents it from breaking while being worked on.
 The carvings of Paul Heß (no Viennese source ever calls him Paul Johann) excel in similar dazzling micro-artistry.
 The exquisitely lifelike shape of his trees is even more intricate, and thus, quite distinguishable from his brother's work.
 The size of the following landscape with a classical facade (with the signature HESS) is 3,2 x 2,7 cm.

 Paul Heß: Landscape with Classical Facade